-Dr. Richard H. Fish, a Houston native, joined Retina Consultants of Houston in 1992 where he practices as a board-certified retina surgeon.
+Dr. Richard H. Fish, a Houston native, joined Retina Consultants of Houston in 1992 where he practices as a board-certified Medical and Surgical Retina Specialist.
 He is a nationally recognized vitreoretinal specialist and is well known in the area of research and treatment of opportunistic infections of the eye, in addition to being a scientific reviewer for two major ophthalmic journals.
 A skillfully trained and highly renowned retina specialist, Dr. Fish diagnoses, treats, and works with patients to manage a number of retinal conditions and diseases.

 “Dr. Fish is one of the smartest doctors and finest men I have ever known.”E.A.